- Discuss the Equal Pay Act of 1963

 To quote from the U.S. Equal Employment Opportunity Commission site: “The Equal Pay Act requires that men and women be given equal pay for equal work in the same establishment.
 The jobs need not be identical, but they must be substantially equal.
 It is job content, not job titles, that determines whether jobs are substantially equal.”

-Specifically, the EPA requires that employers cannot compensation men and women differently when they “perform jobs that require substantially an equal level of skill, effort and responsibility and when those jobs are performed under similar working conditions within the same establishment.”
+Specifically, the EPA requires that employers cannot compensate men and women differently when they “perform jobs that require substantially an equal level of skill, effort and responsibility and when those jobs are performed under similar working conditions within the same establishment.”
 Permitted pay differentials include those based on seniority, merit, quantity or quality of production, or other non-gender based factors.
 These factors are referred to as “affirmative defenses”; the employer has the burden of proving that their stated rationale applies.
 Finally, pay differentials can only be corrected with an increase; no employee’s pay may be reduced.

 In EPA cases, the burden of proof is on the plaintiff.
 In Gordon v.
 U.S., the court held that “To state a claim of an EPA violation, an employee must show the employer: